 As seen in history, the increase in the number of financial institutions with an IDCFP CAMEL rating below 125, or below investment grade, forecast the bank financial crisis a few years later.
 Our ranks are critical for investors to monitor financial institutions and prepare for potential risk.

-To view our products and services please visit our website at www.idcfp.com .
-For further information about our CAMEL ranks, or for a copy of this article, please contact us at 800-525-5457 or email@example.com.
+For more information about our Deposit Database, or for a copy of this article, please contact us at 800-525-5457 or email@example.com.

 John E Rickmeier, CFA, President, firstname.lastname@example.org